How To Get Sponsors

 Nothing is more frustrating than being eager to see who this blogger is and what they're about only to see the "THESE POSTS ARE PRIVATE" nonsense.
 Regardless, this does not help gain followers.
 Please make it public.

-6. Make sure your social media accounts can really represent those brands.
+Make sure your social media accounts can really represent those brands.
 I'm talking no drunk photos, nothing provocative.
-Extra points if you've blogger about the brand before!
+Extra points if you've blogged about the brand before!

 When I was blogging and I reallyyyy wanted to work with a brand, I'd go out on my own and make a post about the brand & what I loved and would, of course, tag them on all social media accounts.
 That way, when I emailed about working with them, I could tell them "I've already blogged about you guys, here, because I really love what your brand represents." (>> insert link!)
 Clean up your Instagram before you even begin a blog - make sure they both go hand in hand.
 You want the same aesthetic between the two!

-None of that almost whited out photography because it is seriously so hard to focus on and you lose the true colors of items.
-A little brightening & contrast go along way - don't go out and buy Photoshop and all that mess, regardless of what people tell you, because most computers have basic image editing software.
-I own a Canon Rebel T3 BUT only because my blog was doing really well and it helped but I also use it for family photos & my boutique so the money was justified.
+A little brightening & contrast go along way - don't buy Photoshop, regardless of what people tell you, because most computers have basic image editing software.
+I own a Canon Rebel T3 BUT only because my blog was doing really well and it helped but I also use it for family photos & my business so the money was justified.
 I'll let you in on a little secret: sometimes I even take product photos with my iPhone 6!
 Yep, they're really that good.

-These help the brands see who you are completely at a glance and saves them tons of time trying to email you back and forth about stats and whatnot.
+These help the brands see who you are completely at a glance and saves them tons of time trying to email you back and forth about stats, your follower counts, and who you've worked with.
 I suggest a small "about me", who you've worked with, your website statistics, your social media statistics, and what you're offering.
 Do you want a giveaway item?
-Maybe you want to be kept in the loop if they have sales so that you can share those sales and get clicks ($$$!)
+Maybe you want to be kept in the loop if they have sales so that you can share them with your readers.
 Whatever it is, let them know up front and don't make them ask.

 Keep your email simple & to the point.
 PR & Business Owners don't have a lot of extra time on their hands.
-Heck, most times I'm good if I answer a blogger's collaboration email within a week - I'm so busy!
+Heck, most times I'm good if I answer a blogger's collaboration email within a week with my crazy schedule!
 If you don't have a media kit, that is absolutely fine but make your email readable and literate (no run-on sentences!) & to the point.
 Let them know who you are, what your blog is about, and why you want to work with them.
 Let them know you'd love to be kept in the loop for any partnerships in the future!

 I hope this has helped you bloggers!
 With so many of you out there now, I know the competition is high so I'm always taking questions!
 Feel free to comment or email me at Kaitlin.LoveKait@gmail.com.